-Thanks to Margaret Gelling of Birmingham University for advice on Anglo-Saxon placenames, to Peter Leather for advice on the Roman section, to Paul Griffin of British Waterways for his help on canals, to the late James Hyland for advice on the Civil War, to Eddie Pope and to Robin Ball of the Birmingham Grid for Learning www.bgfl.org, also to Terry Carter, and Peter Thompson for their contributions.
+Thanks to the late Margaret Gelling of Birmingham University for advice on Anglo-Saxon placenames, to Peter Leather for advice on the Roman section, to Paul Griffin of British Waterways for his help on canals, to the late James Hyland for advice on the Civil War, to Eddie Pope and to Robin Ball of the Birmingham Grid for Learning www.bgfl.org, also to Terry Carter, and Peter Thompson for their contributions.

 Wikipedia & Wikimedia

 Some images in this document are from the Wikipedia and Wikimedia Commons websites.
 Wikipedia is a free on-line encylopaedia to which anyone may contribute.
 It is hosted by the Wikimedia Foundation, a non-profit organization that hosts a range of projects including Wikimedia Commons, a free media repository.
 Attribution and a direct link to the website is given alongside each image in the text.
 A summary of the copyright follows: Wikimedia Commons is free.
 Everyone is allowed to copy, use and modify any files here freely as long as the source and the authors are credited and as long as users release their copies/improvements under the same freedom to others.
 The Wikimedia Commons database itself and the texts in it are licensed under the GNU Free Documentation License.
 The license conditions of each individual media file can be found on their description pages.
 For full copyright information see the Wikipedia and Wikimedia Commons websites.